defi-wonderland/prophet-modules/docs/src/content/intro/framework.md

 ### Response

 A response is a proposed answer to a request.
 The submission is open for anyone matching the criteria defined in the response module.
 For instance it could be an NFT holder, an address with a sufficient bond or an entity from a list of approved addresses.
-An undisputed response can be retracted by the proposer to give them a chance to correct a mistake.

 ### Dispute

 Disputes are the core mechanism of an optimistic oracle protecting it from malicious actors.
-A dispute can be raised by anyone meeting the requirements exposed by the dispute module of a particular request.
+A dispute can be raised by anyone meeting the requirements imposed by the dispute module of a particular request.
 A multitude of options is available for the dispute module, from simple voting to more complex mechanisms.

 Dispute modules are designed to reduce the number of calls to the resolution modules, for instance by allowing a bond escalation period before the dispute is escalated to the resolution module.